 Managing Attorney Patterson Weaver is a former prosecutor with a track record of court wins as a defense attorney.
 The firm’s case results include outstanding settlements, dismissals, deferred sentencing, acquittals, probation, and sealed cases to protect the reputations of the clients involved.

 Protect your rights and give yourself the best chance of success possible.
-Call our team (719) 264-9858 at Patterson Weaver Law, LLC today and let us fight for your rights, liberty, and future.
+Call our team at (719) 264-9858 or fill out our contact us form today and let us fight for your rights, liberty, and future.
 Life happens.
 Let us help.